Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 Find Users or Computer which are expired

-Use Search-AdAccount cmdlet to find user, computer or service account enable status
+Use the Search-AdAccount cmdlet to find the user, computer, or service account enable status

 Search-ADAccount -AccountExpired